chrishumboldt/rocket-propel/README.md

 Blueplate
 =========

-A lightweight, responsive CSS layout engine
+A lightweight, responsive CSS layout engine.

 Copyright and license
 =========